zehuiyin/sifr/README.md

 # Example Usage

-You can find an example regression analysis using this package here:
+You can find a short example that demonstrates some of the core functionality of the package here:
 [Vignette](https://zehuiyin.github.io/sifr/).

 # How to cite